Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • medications.

-The risk group consists of people whose professional activities are associated with a constant strain of attention (opticians, military, neurosurgeons, testers, etc.).
+The risk group consists of people whose professional activities are associated with constant strain of attention (opticians, military personnel, neurosurgeons, testers, etc.).

-Neurological and psychiatric diseases also serve as a provoking factor.
+Neurological and psychiatric illnesses also serve as a provoking factor.

-Scientists say that grinding teeth is part of the natural mechanism of the struggle for human survival.
+Scientists say that teeth grinding is part of a natural mechanism of human survival.
 When under stress, his shoulders automatically slouch, his head moves slightly forward, and his teeth clench.

-One study found that while the average person's tooth enamel loses about 0.3 millimeters every decade, bruxers can wear away 0.2 mm in just a couple of years.
+One study found that while the average person's tooth enamel loses about 0.3 millimeters every decade, bruxers can wear off 0.2 mm in just a couple of years.

 Once you have determined that you grind your teeth in your sleep, contact a specialist.
-They will prescribe a range of procedures and medical options to help prevent further damage to your teeth.
+They will prescribe a number of procedures and medical options that will help prevent further damage to your teeth.

 • Bruxism in adults, causes;

-• How to get rid of grinding teeth in a dream.
+• How to get rid of teeth grinding in your sleep.
 Jaw exercises.

 Bruxism, or unconscious teeth grinding, can occur at any age.
 If in childhood this problem often goes away on its own, then adults cannot do without adequate treatment.
 Ignoring this symptom can lead to many unpleasant consequences, up to constant headaches and loss of teeth.